 "While we're at it, would you like to learn how to paddle?
 It might come in handy!"
 Siku proudly brandished one of her canoe's oars.

-Treke admired the craftsmanship of just the carvings alone, almost afraid to hold it for fear of damaging it, but she imagined the oar must be rather sturdy if it was used frequently out in the middle of the sea.
 "I...
 I suppose it wouldn't hurt."
-She accepted the paddle and turned it over in her hands to get a closer look at it.
-It was made of hardwood and intricately carved with beautiful spiral-shaped waves and crescent moon motifs along the handle and butt.
-There were several notches along its length, likely used to secure it with rope when needed.
+She accepted the paddle and, realizing what a piece of craftsmanship it was, turned it over in her hands to get a closer look at it.
+Made of hardwood, intricately carved spiral-shaped waves and crescent moon motifs adorned the handle and butt, while several notches carved along its length indicated it could be secured with rope when needed.
+“By my ancestors, the carving is beautiful,” she commented.

-"This is a lot harder than I thought," said Treke.
-She was unsure if she wanted to continue, worried she was making herself look foolish.
+"This is a lot harder than I thought," said Treke, worried she was making herself look foolish.

 "Hey, it's okay!
 You'll get better with practice.
 You just have to get a feel for the water and how the boat moves.
 Can't get it right on the first try, you know?"